krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 observation window is $T = 4$ days.
 It is straightforward to verify that the presence invariant holds.

-Now, let's unpack its meaning.
+Now, let's interpret its meaning.

 Since each task contributes $1$ unit of mass for each unit of time it is present, the average presence density $\delta=\frac{A}{T}$ represents the